deeri1x/public-instructions/drill-optional-but-not-optional.md

 3. Complete the `App.java` run method so that when you run `Main.java`, the program behaves as expected by the `MainTests`.

+## Example Runs

 Here is an example run of a working solution when the user just hits Enter right away:

 > Enter in a list of zero or more ints, separated by whitespace:
 >
 > Didn't find a darn thing in the OptionalReturnList.
 Sad now.
-> Didn't find a darn thing in the ExceptionThrowingList and got this > dang exception: You can't findBiggest when it's empty.
+> Didn't find a darn thing in the ExceptionThrowingList and got this dang exception: You can't findBiggest when it's empty.

 Here is an example run of a working solution (user input in **bold**):